FISHING BREAKS - TEN OF THE BEST

 Leenane, Co Galway

 One of Ireland’s most famous sporting lodges, Delphi Lodge was built in the early 19th-century by the Marquis of Sligo and is beautifully located in an unspoilt valley, surrounded by the region’s highest mountains (providing the high rainfall so dear to fisherfolk).
 The lodge is large and impressive in an informal, understated way, with antiques, fishing gear and a catholic selection of reading matter creating a stylish yet relaxed atmosphere and, in recent decades, the original building has been restored and extended in period style.
-The famous Delphi Fishery - a river and lake system offering a variety of scenery and opportunity - is the main attraction, but many people come for other country pursuits, painting, or just peace and quiet - non fishing partners will have a rare opportunity for real peace and relaxation.
-The dozen guest rooms all have lovely lake and mountain views, good bathrooms, and are very comfortably furnished.
-Dinner is for residents only, taken house-party style at a long oak table - traditionally presided over by the person lucky enough to catch the day’s biggest salmon.
+The famous Delphi Fishery - a river and lake system offering a variety of scenery and opportunity - is the main attraction, but many people come for other country pursuits, painting, or just peace and quiet - so non fishing partners will have a rare opportunity for real peace and relaxation.
+The thirteen guest rooms all have lovely lake and mountain views, good bathrooms, and are very comfortably furnished.
+Dinner is taken house-party style at a long oak table - traditionally presided over by the person lucky enough to catch the day’s biggest salmon.
 After dinner there is a fine collection of books and much else of interest in the Piano Room to keep you from your bed.
-A billiard table, the library and a serious wine list (great bottles at a very modest mark-up) can get visitors through a lot of wet days.
+A billiard table, the library and a wine list that promises good bottles at a modest mark-up can get visitors through a lot of wet days.
 Fly fishing tuition courses are held at weekends several times a year.
 Five restored cottages close to the lodge offer self-catering accommodation.

 Mount Juliet